Leader of company that flies Trump 2020 flag warns of layoffs if president isn’t reelected

 George Daniels did not immediately respond to The Washington Post’s request for comment.

-In an interview with WESH 2 News, Daniels said: “I have been doing this for years.
+In an interview with WESH, Daniels said: “I have been doing this for years.
 I have an obligation to let workers know what could happen, based on the outcome of an election.
 They certainly should vote for the candidate they want."

 Federal campaign finance records show Daniels has made contributions of hundreds of thousands of dollars to Trump’s campaign and the political action committees supporting him — including the Trump Make America Great Again Committee and Trump Victory — as well as other Republican candidates in and outside of Florida.

-In a video report produced by WESH 2 News, a Trump 2020 flag can be seen flying at the entrance to the Daniels Manufacturing facility.
+In a video report produced by WESH, a Trump 2020 flag can be seen flying at the entrance to the Daniels Manufacturing facility.